ranjeetha-virdi/Rent_Predictor/README.md

 ![PRICE_num](https://github.com/ranjeetha-virdi/house_rent_predictor/assets/81987445/13ad2d47-84c9-4c4d-889d-907260b4ed98)

-We have also tried to analyze these aspects at city level for each state for example in California, most expensive city was Los Altos and most affordable city was Ridgecrest.
-Similarly in Florida the most expensive city was Palm Beach Gardens and the most affordable city was Seminole.
+We have also tried to analyze these aspects at city level for each state for example in California, most expensive city was Los Altos and most affordable city was Ridgecrest.Similarly in Florida the most expensive city was Palm Beach Gardens and the most affordable city was Seminole.
 In Texas the most expensive city being Leander and most affordable being Troup.

 ![CA](https://github.com/ranjeetha-virdi/house_rent_predictor/assets/81987445/6b620e88-2c2b-4ed7-ba7c-f3dc68337be0)